-All parties in this docket and the Commission staff shall file a prehearing statement pursuant to the schedule set forth in Section VIII of this Order.
-The original and 15 copies of each prehearing statement shall be filed with the Director of the Division of the Commission Clerk and Administrative Services by 5:00 p.m. on the date due.
+All parties in this docket and the Commission staff shall file a prehearing statement pursuant to the schedule set forth in Section IX of this Order.
+The original and seven copies of each prehearing statement shall be filed with the Office of Commission Clerk by 5:00 p.m. on the date due.
 A copy of the prehearing statement shall be served on all other parties and staff no later than the date it is filed with the Commission.